-From professional athletes to workout warriors, many people are looking for ways to get better results from their workouts.
-The only way you’ll get better results, though, is by pushing harder and harder over time, and then of course adequately recovering from that.
+From professional athletes to workout warriors, many are looking for ways to get better results from their workouts.
+The only way you’ll get better results, though, is by pushing harder and harder over time and then, of course, adequately recovering from that.

 About Nitrosurge Pre-Workout

-Nitrosurge Pre-Workout, created by Jacked Factory, is designed to be a maximum-strength pre-workout powder, giving users a myriad of benefits.
-Jacked Factory aims to include only research-backed ingredients that are not only effective on their own, but also create a synergistic effect when combined together.
+Nitrosurge Pre-Workout, by Jacked Factory, is designed to be a maximum-strength pre-workout powder, giving users myriad benefits.
+Jacked Factory aims to include only research-backed ingredients that are effective on their own and create a synergistic effect when combined.
 Nitrosurge is marketed towards anyone looking for better workouts and better results for their physique and/or athletic performance.

 Through its combination of scientifically proven ingredients, Nitrosurge Pre-Workout claims to deliver many benefits, including increased energy and strength, enhanced endurance, and powerful muscular pumps.
-And all of this, in turn, they claim, will help you to build more muscle and shred off fat.
-Their three main benefits include laser focus, muscle growth, and powerful pumps.
+And all of this, they claim, will help you build more muscle and shred off fat.
+Its three main benefits include laser focus, muscle growth, and powerful pumps.

-Better workouts will lead to more muscle growth.
-And Nitrosurge has ingredients that are supposed to help you work out harder, for longer, such as l-citrulline, beta-alanine, and betaine anhydrous.
+More efficient workouts lead to more muscle growth; hence, Nitrosurge includes ingredients intended to help you work out harder and longer, such as l-citrulline, beta-alanine, and betaine anhydrous.

-Nitrosurge also claims that it can give you the coveted muscular pump, mainly from the ingredient l-citrulline, but also beta-alanine.
+Nitrosurge also claims it can give you the coveted muscular pump, mainly from the ingredients l-citrulline and beta-alanine.

 Nitrosurge Pre-Workout Ingredients

-Nitrosurge claims that all of its ingredients are scientifically crafted and are designed to deliver synergistic benefits.
-We’ll see just exactly how true this is when looking at the following ingredients found in Nitrosurge’s formula:
+Nitrosurge claims that all its ingredients are scientifically crafted and designed to deliver synergistic benefits.
+We’ll see just exactly how true this is when looking at these ingredients found in Nitrosurge’s formula:

 - Betaine Anhydrous